The 2020 Noosa Festival is fast approaching. This year there are a few event changes, – please read through the

 NO RESERVE WILL BE ALLOWED TO TAKE THE PLACE OF A NO-SHOW PAID ENTRANT UNLESS THERE HAS BEEN A PERSONAL OFFICIAL WITHDRAWAL RECEIVED BY THE ORGANISERS 30 MINUTES IN ADVANCE OF THE HEAT.

 All events [speciality, teams and age] must be entered through the official Noosa Festival of Surfing website and paid in full.

 Event Location, Times and Heat Duration

 The event is mobile between First Point and Access 11, Noosa West, daily.
 Check the notice board for the day’s location, placed at the First Point Podium at 6.00 am.
 It will also be on the website and posted daily to the official Facebook page

-The event starts promptly at 6.30am with a full schedule every day consisting of 20-minute heats and finals unless otherwise advised.
+The event starts promptly at 6.30am with a full schedule every day consisting of 20-minute heats and finals, with the exception of repechage heats that will be 15 minutes.

 Attendees are advised that latecomers will be unable to participate – we urge you to be punctual.